They Are trying to Break Your Heart

 Birkbeck Press, 2015

-My story, Intervention, will appear in MIR 16 this November.
+My story, Intervention, appeared in MIR 16.
 Over the past fifteen years, MIR has featured work from Hari Kunzru, Alex Preston, Evie Wyld, Toby Litt, Julia Bell, Ali Smith and many more.

 Mechanic's Institute Review, 10

 Birkbeck Press, 2009